01 · Overview

 Current Workflow

 Mapping the existing workflow against the proposed AI-enhanced version highlighted the stark contrast between manual inefficiencies and automated possibilities.
-This comparison was critical because it framed the “before and after” story for stakeholders, making the value of AI tangible.
 I mapped the current workflow where users:

 AI-Enhanced Workflow